Creativity takes courage

 I am a creative magpie, an ideas machine and a complete wuss!

 Hence, why I've tried blogging and given up; tried finishing a novel and given up; tried selling art work and given up... did I give up because I failed - nope.
-I got readers for my blog, won and was short listed for my writing, and actually sold some of my art.
+I got readers for my first blog, won and was short listed for my writing, and actually sold some of my art.
 Yep, I don't know why I gave up either.

-I probably need to see a shrink.
+I probably need counselling.

 So, I've started blogging again, started writing again and started being all arty-farty again too.